Aliases for DSC1 Gene

 GeneCards Summary for DSC1 Gene

 DSC1 (Desmocollin 1) is a Protein Coding gene.
-Diseases associated with DSC1 include Subcorneal Pustular Dermatosis and Pemphigus.
-Among its related pathways are Keratinization and Innate Immune System.
-GO annotations related to this gene include calcium ion binding.
+Diseases associated with DSC1 include Subcorneal Pustular Dermatosis and Iga Pemphigus.
+Among its related pathways are Innate Immune System and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is DSC2.

 Component of intercellular desmosome junctions.
 Involved in the interaction of plaque proteins and intermediate filaments mediating cell-cell adhesion.
 May contribute to epidermal cell positioning (stratification) by mediating differential adhesiveness between cells that express different isoforms.
 Linked to the keratinization of epithelial tissues.